-Today is the last day of May which means school will be out soon if it’s not already.
+Today is the first unofficial day of summer which means distance learning will be over soon if it’s not already.

-The screens vex me.
-I don’t want my kids to spend their days and weeks staring at YouTube stupidity or watching inane TV shows.
+I don’t want my kids to spend their days and weeks staring at YouTube stupidity or watching inane TV shows (although I’m sure they will do plenty of that).
 I want them to experience the zoo and campfires and nature studies.
 I want them to read good books and clean the cat boxes and exercise.

-Whether you are a working mom whose kids go to daycare or camps or an at-home mom whose kids are home all the time, you need a plan to make the most of your summer.
+Whether you are a working mom whose kids go to daycare or camps (are they even having these this summer?) or a mom whose kids are home all the time, you need a plan to make the most of your summer.

 7 Tips for Creating an Intentional Summer